Obstacle-aware navigation of smart microswimmers in a turbulent flow: Model and Methods

 \section{Model and Methods}

-In Sec.~\ref{subsec:fluid} we describe the incompressible Navier-Stokes (NS) equation for the background fluid, the volume-penalization method we use, and the pseudospectral method we employ.
-Section~\ref{subsec:micro} presents our model for microswimmers and the numerical methods we use to study their dynamics.
-In Sec.~\ref{subsec:machine_learning}, we describe our reinforcement-learning algorithms.
+In \cref{subsec:fluid} we describe the incompressible Navier-Stokes (NS) equation for the background fluid, the volume-penalization method we use, and the pseudospectral method we employ. \cref{subsec:micro} presents our model for microswimmers and the numerical methods we use to study their dynamics.
+In \cref{subsec:machine_learning}, we describe our reinforcement-learning algorithms.